 Modernization is not capex Capex is a maintenance expense that is capitalized on the balance sheet because it has a value-enhancing element.
-In contrast to modernization investments, capex does not result in rent growth.Capex is not discretionary.
-Our annual €1bn modernization program does not require new equity.
-The equity portion comes from the FFO 1 funds that are not paid out as dividends.
-Modernization is NAV accretive > The remainder is funded with debt (often specific debt facilities dedicated to modernization work and at very favorable terms). accictive > The value rerating following the modernization work renders the investment program LTV neutral.
+In contrast to modernization investments, capex does not result in rent growth.
+Capex is not discretionary.
+Our annual €1bn modernization program does not require new equity. > The equity portion comes from the FFO 1 funds that are not paid out as dividends.
+Modernization is NAV accretive The remainder is funded with debt (often specific debt facilities dedicated to modernization work and at very favorable terms).
+The value rerating following the modernization work renders the investment program LTV neutral.
 Modernization investment leads to rent growth and increases performance (and dividend potential).
-In terms of cash, > Equity or organic cash flow is invested (usually supplemented with debt) for a modernization is similar return. to an acquisition > The yield on that investment contributes to future rent growth / cash flows.
+In terms of cash, modernization is similar to an acquisition > Equity or organic cash flow is invested (usually supplemented with debt) for a return. to all acquisition > The yield on that investment contributes to future rent growth / cash flows.